FrameworkComputer/inputmodule-rs/ledmatrix/README.md

 The sleep/wake command always changes the state.
 But it can't be received when USB is suspended.

-The idle timer will send the device to sleep after a configured timeout.
+The idle timer will send the device to sleep after a configured timeout (default 60 seconds).
+The idle timer is reset once the device wakes up or once it receives a command.